Eastern Collegiate Football Conference: NCAA Division III playoff performance

-The ECFC is generally regarded as one of the weakest conferences in the country.
-The ECFC's only Division III playoff win came in 2017.
-As of the 2019 season, the conference is 1–9 in the playoffs, with its member schools' games decided by an average score of 45–13.
+The ECFC was generally regarded as one of the weakest conferences in the country.
+At the conclusion of the 2024 season, the conference was 1–14 in the playoffs with the only Division III playoff victory coming in 2017.
 The single win was by two points, and one loss was in overtime; every other loss has been by more than two touchdowns.